-Do not run the trolley near either end of the track before the operator limits are set.
+NOTICE Do not run the trolley near either end of the track before the operator limits are set.
 This may result in damage to the trolley, track, striker, etc.

 Set the "OPEN" and "CLOSE" limits.
 Refer to Section 3.
-Limit Switch Adjustment on page 12 and 13 of the installation guide provided for the operator.
+Limit Switch Adjustment in the installation guide provided with the operator.

-Make sure the trolley runs smoothly over each joint making adjustments where misalignments are noticed before continuing.
+Make sure the trolley runs smoothly over each joint making adjustments where misalignments are noticed.